 Now You Can Get to Dashboard Building!

 By knowing the difference between the dashboard types, you can ensure you are presenting the right information to the right people, at the right time and using great data visualization types.
-While still stressing that you should always know what you are building, sometimes your strategic dashboards may seem a bit tactical, and tactical dashboards a bit operational.
+While still stressing that you should always know what you are building, sometimes your strategic dashboards may seem a bit tactical, and tactical dashboard a bit operational.
 Don’t worry about it.
-Self-service analytics give you the opportunity to best fit dashboards to your needs.
+Self-service analytics give you the opportunity to best fit dashboards to your needs, and create a dashboard strategy that will establish and develop a data-driven business environment.

 To summarize our detailed dashboard types presented in this article, here are the most important ones you should consider when building your strategy.